suldev8/log-analysis/README.md

 ## Run the code

-After navigating to the project directory in your terminal you can run it by using this command.
+After navigating to the project directory in your terminal you can run it by using this command:

 ```bash
 python log-analysis.py